reiosantos/Ride-my-way/README.md

 # Ride My Way

 Ride-my App is a carpooling application that provides drivers with the ability to create ride offers and passengers to join available ride offers.

 ## Motivation

 This is driven by the increase in technology, which has proven to be more effective in time saving.
-We there fore develop this app to apply tech in the transportation industry with the main purpose of saving more and earnig more.
+We there fore develop this app to apply tech in the transportation industry with the main purpose of saving m ore and earning more.

 ## Build status, and test coverage

-Build status of continus integration i.e. travis, - Test coverage of code climate and coveralls -
+Build status of continuous integration i.e. travis, - Test coverage of code climate and coveralls -

 [![Build Status](https://travis-ci.org/reiosantos/Ride-my-way.svg?branch=develop)](https://travis-ci.org/reiosantos/Ride-my-way)